AtreyeeS/VHE-KU-workshop/README.md

 To download the tutorials and associated datasets (necessary for the tutorials in this workshop)

-- $ gammapy download tutorials
+- $ gammapy download notebooks --release 0.19
-- $ cd gammapy-tutorials
+- $ gammapy download datasets
 - $ export GAMMAPY_DATA=$PWD/datasets

 To check if everything is working fine, open a new terminal and type

 - $ conda activate gammapy-0.19
-- ipython
+- $ ipython

 In the ipython window, type
 - from gammapy.data import DataStore